The ScheduleOnce connector for Salesforce enables complete scheduling integration through all phases of the Customer lifecycle.

 The ScheduleOnce connector for Salesforce is an official app in the Salesforce AppExchange and was approved by the Salesforce Security Review, ensuring the connector meets industry best practices for security.
 Learn more about the Salesforce connector security

-Before you can begin sending your booking data to Salesforce, you must install the connector.
-This first step of the installation is connecting the API User.
+Before you can begin sending your booking data to Salesforce, you must set up the connector.
+This first step of the setup process is connecting the API User.
 The API User in Salesforce ensures that all API calls between ScheduleOnce and Salesforce have the required permissions.

 Once you have connected to Salesforce using the API User, you can install the ScheduleOnce connector for Salesforce.